-Australia’s Kangaroo Island offers a chance to see the Australia you have dreamed of: spectacular coastal landscapes; deserted white sandy beaches; all those unusual wild animals like koalas and kangaroos; sheep and cattle farms; red dirt roads; the freshest seafood and local produce; and of course the finest wines - all rolled in with the friendliest local guides and luxurious cliff-top accommodations at Australia’s finest luxury property Southern Ocean Lodge.
+Australia’s Kangaroo Island offers a chance to see the Australia you have dreamed of: spectacular coastal landscapes; deserted white sandy beaches; all those unusual wild animals like koalas and kangaroos; sheep and cattle farms; red dirt roads; the freshest seafood and local produce; and of course the finest wines.

 Your morning will be filled with some of the most iconic coastal landscapes Australia possesses - places like Remarkable Rocks and Admiral’s Arch.
 All the while your sharp-eyed guide will point out kangaroos, wallabies, koalas, fur-seals and any number of birds.
 Break for morning tea - a legacy of our colonial past we have retained with lip-smacking relish: fresh ground coffee; loose-leaf tea and some home made snacks to die for!

-Lunch will be a picnic amongst the gum trees where just maybe there is a koala snoozing somewhere overhead.
+Lunch will be a picnic among the gum trees where just maybe there is a koala snoozing somewhere overhead.
 After lunch take a private tour and tasting in the barrel room at Islander Estate Vineyard where Bordeaux vigneron Jacques Lurton brings the best of old and new world wine-making techniques together in a beautiful boutique property high above the Cygnet Valley.
-From here, depending on time and stamina, it is either straight back to the Lodge or a meander along the north coast to explore some new landscapes.Starting Accommodation:
+From here, depending on time and stamina, it is either straight back to your accommodation or a meander along the north coast to explore some new landscapes.Starting Accommodation: